Stilk v Myrick: Facts

 was contrary to public policy, and utterly void.
 In West India voyages, crews are often thinned greatly by death and desertion; and if a promise of advanced wages were valid, exorbitant claims would be set up on all such occasions.
 This ground was strongly taken by Lord Kenyon in Harris v Watson, Peak.
 Cas.
 72, where that learned Judge held, that no action would lie at the suit of a sailor on a promise of a captain to pay him extra wages, in consideration of his doing more than the ordinary share of duty in navigating the ship; and his Lordship said, that if such a promise could be enforced, sailors would in many cases suffer a ship to sink unless the captain would accede to any extravagant demand they might think proper to make.

-The lawyers for the plaintiff attempted to distinguish this case from Harris v Watson by pointing out that the circumstances were completely different, and that the captain had offered the extra money without any pressure being brought to bear by the crewmen.
+The lawyers for the plaintiff unsuccessfully tried distinguishing that unlike Harris, the captain had voluntarily offered the extra money, rather than being pressured by the crewmen.